-- Would DSHS reconsider its decision without a hearing?
+- Would DSHS change its decision without us having a hearing?

 - Do I have to represent myself at the hearing?

-- Does DSHS have any other programs providing emergency cash assistance?
+- Does DSHS have other emergency cash assistance programs?

-It is a once-a-year cash grant for emergency needs.
-DSHS gives you an extra payment (AR) to help you get or keep safe housing or utilities.
-This payment is the least amount that will get you through the emergency.
+AR is a once-a-year cash payment.
+It is for emergency needs.
+DSHS gives you an extra payment to help you get or keep safe housing or utilities.

-You are eligible for or already get Temporary Assistance for Needy Families (TANF), State Family Assistance (SFA), or Refugee Cash Assistance (RCA).
+You can or already get Temporary Assistance for Needy Families (TANF), State Family Assistance (SFA), or Refugee Cash Assistance (RCA).

-You got TANF in another state and moved to Washington.
-You are eligible for AR in the same month you moved here.
+You got TANF in another state.
+You moved to Washington.
+You can get AR the same month you moved here.

 If you do not get or do not want to get TANF, SFA, or RCA, you cannot get AR.

-Get new housing or housing subsidies, if you are fleeing domestic violence or are homeless
+Get new housing or housing help, if you are escaping domestic violence or are homeless

 Yes, if they cause a risk to health or safety.
-If you rent, DSHS will help only after you have written the landlord asking for the repairs.
-(See Tenants: If You Need Repairs) If it would cost less to move, DSHS will pay for that instead of repairs.
+(Read Tenants: If You Need Repairs.)
+If it would cost less to move, DSHS will pay for your move instead.

-Yes, for repairs, deposits, fees and services needed for electricity, water, sewer, and fuel for heating or cooking.
-DSHS will pay for basic local phone service if needed for your basic health and safety.
+Yes.
+It can go to repairs, deposits, fees and services for electricity, water, sewer, and fuel for heating or cooking.
+DSHS will pay for basic local phone service if needed for your health and safety.

-You must have good reason for not meeting your housing or utility needs.
+You must have good reason for not meeting these needs.
 This can include:

 An emergency, such as injury or illness

-You had basic or emergency expenses for such items as shelter, food clothing, medical care necessary for work or to cure pain, emergency childcare, or other reasonable and vital expenses
+You had basic or emergency expenses for such things as shelter, food clothing, medical care needed for work or to cure pain, emergency childcare, or other expenses

 You were involved in a disaster such as theft, house fire, flood, severe weather, accident, or medical emergency

-DSHS has lowered or ended your family's cash grant due to expected or budgeted income you actually cannot use
+DSHS lowered or ended your family's cash assistance due to income you actually cannot use

-Maybe.
-You might be able to get more if your housing or utility emergency is about to cause a health and/or safety risk.
+Maybe, if your emergency is about to cause a health or safety risk.

-No. DSHS pays AR benefits to a third party.
+No. DSHS pays AR to a third party.
 Examples:

 You can appeal.
-You must ask for an “administrative hearing” within ninety days of the denial.
+You must ask for an “administrative hearing” within 90 days of the denial.

 Do both of these: